luebbe/homie-node-collection/README.md

 ## Attention

-July 2023: newer expressif platform versions cause a linker error.
+July 2023: newer expressif platform versions cause a linker "... relocation ..." error.
 This is why I recommend to explicitely use the 4.1.0 version.
 So you should add the following line to your platformio.ini.

 ```markdown
 [env]